201820-SWEN-230/ec-cloud9-docker/README.md

 [ws-cpp](https://github.com/c9/templates/tree/master/ws-cpp)

 but slightly customized/modified in the 'ws-cust' directory of this repository.

-Before building copy public key from cloud9 IDE to 'authorized_keys' file.
+authorized_keys is a placeholder that should be replaced at runtime with the real thing.

 To build images first cd to ws-cust and: